-My family and I recently visited Disney’s Magic Kingdom for Mickey’s Not-So-Scary Halloween Party.
+My family and I visited Disney’s Magic Kingdom for Mickey’s Not-So-Scary Halloween Party.
 As a Central Florida native, I've been to Disney many times but never visited for a special party event, so I was excited to experience this for the first time!
 For those who don’t know, Mickey’s Not-So-Scary Halloween Party is a separate ticketed event that takes place select nights, starting in mid-August and running through Halloween.
 Many guests go all out in costume for this special event, which features enchanting shows, character meet-and-greets, a themed parade, Halloween fireworks, and of course, trick-or-treating!

 Watch the frightfully fun fireworks display featuring Mickey, Minnie, Donald and Goofy.

 Mickey’s Not-So-Scary Halloween Party: Arrival and Entry

 Mickey’s Not-So-Scary Halloween Party takes place 7pm-midnight, however guests are allowed entry into the park as early as 4pm...that’s eight full hours of park time!
 If you have never been to Magic Kingdom, plan on arriving about 30-45 minutes ahead to allow time to park and take the monorail or ferry from the Transportation Center to the Magic Kingdom gates.
 Upon park entry, guests receive a party wristband; anyone without a wristband is escorted out when the park closes to day guests at 6pm.
 You do not need park reservations for the Halloween party because your ticket is your park reservation.

 After getting your wristband, be sure to grab a park map.
 I highly recommend following the signs to the right (before going down Main Street), which lead party guests to get their trick-or-treat bags and candy in Tomorrowland.